drand/website/docs/concepts/specification.md

 ### Drand node

 A drand node is a server that runs the drand code, that participates in the distributed key generations phases, in the randomness generation and that can reply to public request API.
-The following representation is what gets embedded in group configuration file, what drand nodes knows about other drand nodes:
+The following representation is what gets embedded in group configuration file, and is what drand nodes know about other drand nodes:

 ```go
 type Node struct {